candypay/docs/pages/docs/payments/introduction.md

-# Reimagining Commerce on Solana, dropping shortly
+# Reimagining eCommerce on Solana, dropping shortly

-*you are ready anon? join our [Discord](https://discord.gg/VGjPXWUHGT) for earliest updates 🍭*
+*Are you ready anon?
+Join our [Discord](https://discord.gg/VGjPXWUHGT) for earliest updates 🍭*